nikitasv457/Fall-Risk-Prediction-System/README.md

-# Fall Risk Prediction API
+# Fall Risk Prediction System

 The Fall Risk Prediction API is a project that uses synthetic data to predict a patient's fall risk based on vital signs and movement patterns.
 The project leverages Python, scikit-learn, and Flask to build a multiclass classification model (predicting Low, Medium, or High Risk) and exposes REST API endpoints for making predictions and displaying evaluation metrics (Accuracy, Precision, Recall, and F1-score).